LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** It is only required for satellite.

 **Notes of caution:** Please be sure the satellite is included in the TLE file

+### &lt;follow_up&gt;

+#### &lt;preferred_method&gt;

+**Data type:** String

+**Default input:** N/A

+**Description:** Allows for surveying methods to determine which follow-up method to run if multiples are present.
+If not set, LDAR-Sim will expect only 1 followup method to be present for a single program.
+Site level follow-up methods can be used by leveraging this parameter, allowing for subsequent rounds of screenings based on initial screening results.
+This feature can be used to model work-practices with multiple screening done in order to increase confidence in fugitive emissions, measurement accuracy, etc. Each method in the follow-up chain must have the preferred_method set to the corresponding method it triggers.

+**Notes on acquisition:** N/A

+**Notes of caution:** If method within a program is set to have a preferred follow up method, all methods used by the program should also be set with a preferred method to avoid ambiguity of which followup method is being used.
+The last follow-up method in a work practice must be at a component level for leaks to be tagged and then repaired.

+#### &lt;delay&gt;

+**Data type:** Integer

+**Default input:** 0

+**Description:** The number of days required to have passed since the first site added to the site watchlist before a site can be flagged.
+The company will hold all measurements in a site_watchlist.
+The emissons rate used to triage flagging based on followup threshold and proportion are specified with follow_up.redundancy

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** N/A

+#### &lt;instant_threshold&gt;

+**Data type:** Float

+**Default input:** 0.0

+**Description:** The follow-up instant threshold in grams per second.
+Measured site-level emissions must be above the follow-up threshold before a candidate site becomes immediately available for flagging.
+If _follow_up.instant_threshold_type_ is "absolute", the numeric value indicates the follow-up threshold in grams per second.
+If "relative", the numeric value is passed to a function that calculates emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
+The function estimates the MDL needed to find the top X percent of sources for a given leak size distribution.
+For example, given a proportion of 0.01 and a leak-size distribution, this function will return an estimate of the follow-up threshold that will ensure that all leaks in the top 1% of leak sizes are found.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** Follow-up thresholds are explored in detail in Fox et al. 2021\.
+Choosing follow-up rules is complex and work practices should be developed following extensive analysis of different scenarios.
+It is important to understand how follow-up thresholds and follow-up ratios interact, especially if both are to be used in the same program.
+Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.

+#### &lt;instant_threshold_type&gt;

+**Data type:** String

+**Default input:** "absolute"

+**Description:** How to establish the follow-up threshold for the instant threshold.
+Can be "absolute" or "relative".
+See _follow_up.instant_threshold_ and _follow_up.threshold_ for more information.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** See _follow_up.threshold_ for more information.

+#### &lt;interaction_priority&gt;

+**Data type:** String

+**Default input:** "threshold"

+**Description:** Specifies which algorithm to run first on candidate sites when determining which to flag.
+If the value is _threshold_ the proportion of sites to follow up with will be taken from all sites over the threshold.
+If the value is _proportion_ the proportion of sites will be taken from the candidate sites, then from those sites followup will occur at sites above the threshold.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** N/A

+#### &lt;min_followups&gt;

+**Data type:** array of Numerics

+**Default input:** []

+**Description:** The percentage (0.0-1.0) of sites that must be flagged per survey.
+IF a screening technology flags 10% of sites during a campaign and the minimum_followup for the campaign, is 0.5, then 40% of all sites will be selected at random and flagged prior to the end of the campaign.
+If min_followup_type is 'campaign' then each value corresponds to the current survey within the year, for example if RS=2 each set of site surveys require a value.
+If min_followup_type is 'annual' then a single value (in the array) is expected for the entire year, regardless of RS value.
+Surveys will be performed n days prior to the end of a campaign / year based on min_followup_days_to_end.
+Note: Not enabled by default (empty string)

+**Notes on acquisition:** Often based on standards, ie. EPA proposed 6 screenings with minimum_followup of 1 were min_followup_type is annual.

+**Notes of caution:** N/A

+#### &lt;min_followup_type&gt;

+**Data type:** string - 'annual' or 'campaign

+**Default input:** 'annual'

+**Description:** see `min_followups`

+**Notes on acquisition:** N/A

+**Notes of caution:** N/A

+#### &lt;min_followup_days_to_end&gt;

+**Data type:** Integer

+**Default input:** 0

+**Description:** Number of days before the end of the campaign, year to schedule makeup Followup surveys.

+**Notes on acquisition:** N/A

+**Notes of caution:** Check outputs to make sure that all scheduled makeup surveys are completed on time.

+#### &lt;proportion&gt;

+**Data type:** Numeric

+**Default input:** 1.0

+**Description:** A single value that defines the proportion of candidate flags to receive follow-up.
+For example, if the follow-up ratio is 0.5, the top 50% of candidate flags (ranked by measured emission rate) will receive follow-up.
+Candidate flags have already been checked against the minimum detection limit.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** The follow-up proportion ranks sites based on their measured emission rate, which may differ from the true emission rate if quantification error is used.
+The effect of follow_up.proportion will depend on the temporal interval over which sites accumulate in the candidate flags pool.

+#### &lt;redundancy_filter&gt;

+**Data type:** String

+**Default input:** "recent"

+**Description:** Specifies which measured emissions rate to use to identify which candidate sites to follow up at if individual sites have multiple independent measurements that have accumulated in the candidate flag pool.
+If the _follow\_up.delay_ is not zero, crews can survey the site several times before flagging the site.
+If this value is set to _recent_, the most recent site measurement will be used to check followup threshold and proportion.
+If the value is set to _max_, the highest emissions rate will be used.
+If the value is set to _average_ the average emissions from all surveys will be used.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** N/A

+#### &lt;threshold&gt;

+**Data type:** Float

+**Default input:** 0.0

+**Description:** The follow-up threshold in grams per second.
+Measured site-level emissions must be above the follow-up threshold before a site can be flagged.
+If _follow_up.threshold_type_ is "absolute", the numeric value indicates the follow-up threshold in grams per second.
+If "relative", the numeric value is passed to a function that calculates an emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
+The function estimates the MDL needed to find the top X percent of sources for a given leak size distribution.
+For example, given a proportion of 0.01 and a leak-size distribution, this function will return an estimate of the follow-up threshold that will ensure that all leaks in the top 1% of leak sizes are found.

+The follow-up delay parameter can be set to require multiple measurements for a site above threshold before a site is flagged.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** Follow-up thresholds are explored in detail in Fox et al. 2021\.
+Choosing follow-up rules is complex and work practices should be developed following extensive analysis of different scenarios.
+It is important to understand how follow-up thresholds and follow-up ratios interact, especially if both are to be used in the same program.
+Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against to the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.

+#### &lt;threshold_type&gt;

+**Data type:** String

+**Default input:** "absolute"

+**Description:** Can be "absolute" or "relative".
+See _follow_up.threshold_ for more information.

+**Notes on acquisition:** No data acquisition required.

+**Notes of caution:** See _follow_up.threshold_ for more information.

 --------------------------------------------------------------------------------